-When connecting to a generator, always switch off the RCD (residual current device), start the generator and allow running for a few minutes to stabilise.
+When connecting to a generator, always switch off the RCD, start the generator and allow running for a few minutes to stabilise.
 When this has happened, switch the RCD to the ON position.

 ELECTRICITY MAINS SUPPLY

 Your motorhome's main electrical installation is designed to run on 230V at 50 hertz AC supply.